ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://learn.microsoft.com/en-us/azure/ai-services/language-service/named-entity-recognition/overview

 --------------------------------------------------------------------------------------------------------------------------
-Q: Q: Your company has just launched a new ecommerce website where users can buy various products.
+Q-077: Q: Your company has just launched a new ecommerce website where users can buy various products.
 Users are allowed to leave a review for each purchase.
 Your team needs to have an automated system to understand whether the user has a left a positive or negative review.

 You also need to monitor the reviews for any sort of profanity.
 Would this analysis of the reviews come under the context of natural language processing?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Yes
 b.
 No

 Answer: a.
 Yes

 Overall explanation: Since you need to monitor the language of the reviews , it does come under the purview of natural language processing.

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team is planning on making use of the Azure AISpeech service.
+Q-078: Your team is planning on making use of the Azure AISpeech service.
 Can you use the Speech service to translate speech?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Yes
 b.
 No

 Answer: a.
 Yes

 Overall explanation: You can do this with the Speech Translation service For more information on the Speech Service , one can visit the below URL